mapcomponents/mapcomponents/README.md

   }
 }
 ```

 ```sh
   npx nx g @nx/react:cypress-component-configuration --project=my-lib --build-target=my-lib:build --no-interactive
 ```

-## Increase version and publish
+## Increase Version and Publish

-<mark>Make sure not to forget this flag</mark> `--skip-publish`
+<mark>Make sure not to forget this flag:</mark> `--skip-publish`

 ```sh
   npx nx release --skip-publish
 ```

-<mark>Make sure to replace "This was a version bump only, there were no code changes." with the related changes in the CHANGELOG.md</mark>
+<mark>Make sure to replace "This was a version bump only, there were no code changes." with the relevant changes in the </mark> `CHANGELOG.md`.